Welcome to Tranquility

-Welcome to Tranquility is an American comic book series created by Gail Simone and Neil Googe and published by Wildstorm.
+Welcome to Tranquility is an American comic book series created by Gail Simone and Neil Googe.
+It is published by Wildstorm.

 The series is set in Tranquility, a fictional town in Oregon, which is home to retired superheroes and supervillains (known colloquially as "Maxis") and their families.
-This town coexists with the existing Wildstorm Universe, with frequent references to its heroes, such as The Authority and Gen¹³.
+This town coexists with the existing Wildstorm Universe, with frequent references to its heroes, such as The Authority and Gen13.

 Publication history

-The ongoing series starts in December 2006.
+The ongoing series started in December 2006.
 A new story arc started in issue #7.
 Like Stormwatch: Post Human Division, the series stopped at issue #12 and it then appeared as part of the Christos Gage-written "Wildstorm: Armageddon" crossover storyline, with artist Horacio Domingues.

-Unlike Stormwatch: PHD, and other titles involved in that story, it was not one of those that has been announced as restarting in 2008 with World's End.
-However, Wildstorm editor Ben Abernathy has said Welcome to Tranquility would return in a six-issue limited series, entitled Welcome to Tranquility: One Foot in the Grave, with Simone returning to write it and Domingues staying on to provide the art.
+Unlike Stormwatch: PHD, and other titles involved in that story, it was not one of those that was announced as restarting in 2008 with World's End.
+However, Wildstorm editor Ben Abernathy said Welcome to Tranquility would return in a six-issue limited series, entitled Welcome to Tranquility: One Foot in the Grave, with Simone returning to write it and Domingues staying on to provide the art.